 Hacking: As Easy As 1…2…3…

-It’s not hard to hack a computer, especially when security is not a priority for so many businesses out there.
+Hacking a computer is not hard, especially when security is not a priority for so many businesses out there.
 Look at any computer/network security focused website and pretty much every day you come across evidence of some hack being reported, most of the time well after the attackers have either stolen gigabytes of data, or in a lot of cases, encrypted it all and asked for a ransom.
 How does all of this happen with seemingly nothing done to deter criminals from continuing this lucrative business?
 Well, by being countries that have weak cybersecurity laws, for one.
 Another, criminals don’t have to be smart, they just have to be opportunistic… enter: Malware-as-a-Service (MaaS).

 Bracken, B. (2021) https://threatpost.com/darkside-hackers-court-paying-affiliates/166393/